Are you considering buying your first home?

 How Much Do You Want To Spend (really)?

 One of the largest mistakes new homebuyers make is using everything they were pre-approved for.
-That is to say, just because your pre-approved for $500,000, doesn’t mean you should use the full amount.
-Overspending can easily result in becoming house poor; where you’ll spend the majority of your income on your mortgage and little else.
+That is to say, just because you were pre-approved for $500,000, doesn’t mean you should use the full amount.
+Overspending can easily result in becoming house-poor; where you’ll spend the majority of your income on your mortgage and little else.

 In fact, the government states that homeowners should pay no more than 32% of their monthly income or monthly housing costs.